elixir-oslo/norwegian-life-sci-rdm-lookup/pages/cheat_sheets/marine_metagenomics.md

 	- [Elixir Norway - Tromsø Node](https://elixir.no/organization/organisation/elixir-uit)
 	- [Website Link](https://mmp2.sfb.uit.no/metapipe/)

-####Data management planning:
+#### Data management planning:
 - Data Stewardship Wizard.
 The ELIXIR-NO instance of the [Data Stewardship Wizard](https://elixir-no.ds-wizard.org/) provides support for data management planning for marine metagenomics in Norway.
 An exemplary Data Management Plan model for marine metagenomics in Norway is available [here](https://elixir-no.ds-wizard.org/projects/create/custom?selected=elixir.no:marinemetagenomics-elixir-norway:0.0.2).

-####Data storage
+#### Data storage
 - The Norwegian e-infrastructure for life sciences (NeLS)
 - ELIXIR Norway offers an infrastructure for storage of scientific data, intended for scientific research projects with larger sets of data (minimum 1TB) for mid-term storage.
 We currently offer free storage of data up to 10TB.
 For larger projects, please [contact us at ](mailto:contact@bioinfo.no).
 - Contact information
 	- [NeLS](https://nels.bioinfo.no)
 	- [Elixir Norway](https://elixir.no)

-####Bioinformatics
+#### Bioinformatics
-- Elixir Norway offers 	general advice and experimental design consultancy, programming and scripting assistance and support for data analysis on marine metagenomics in Norway.
+- ELIXIR Norway offers 	general advice and experimental design consultancy, programming and scripting assistance and support for data analysis on marine metagenomics in Norway.
 - Contact information
 	- [Elixir Norway - Helpdesk](mailto:contact@bioinfo.no)